-HomeSense is a National Centre for Research Methods (NCRM) supported Methodological Research Project that is focused on providing better understanding of the implications of using modern digital sensors in social research.
-But before the implications can be fully understood methodological issues such as finding meaning in sensor data has to be refined, which was the focus of a paper presented by Dr Jie Jiang at The International Conference on Future Networks and Distributed Systems (ICFNDS’17) in Cambridge in July this year.
+HomeSense is a methodological research project focused on the use of digital sensors in social research.
+One of the key issues is finding meaningful information in sensor-generated data, which was the focus of a paper presented by Jie Jiang at the International Conference on Future Networks and Distributed Systems (ICFNDS’17) in Cambridge in July this year.